AAlab1819/ProjectTeam03-A/README.md

 ### DP approach
 <p align="justify">

-The way its solve is same with greedy, just we make function to find the highest and the lowest number possible. in this way we think the way the code run gonna become a little bit faster because it can be run at the same time.
+The way its solve is same with greedy, just we make function to find the highest and the lowest number possible.
+With this way, we think the way the code run gonna become a little bit faster because it can be run at the same time.

 The complexity of greedy algorithm is O(n).

-snipplet code :
+Snipplet code:

 ```c++